-- Looked after children and all previously looked after children, including those children who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted.
-The definitions here will be the same as set out above for Foundation Places. - Children with a Sibling attending the Academy at the time of application.
-'Sibling' is defined as set out above. - Children of any member of staff at the Academy, in either of the following circumstances: - a) The member of staff has been employed at the Academy for two or more years at the time at which the application for admission to the Academy is made, or - b) The member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage. - Other children by distance from the Academy, with priority for admission given to children who live nearest to the Academy.
+- Looked after children and all previously looked after children, including those students who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted.
+The definitions here will be the same as set out above for Foundation Places. - Students with a Sibling attending the Academy at the time of application.
+'Sibling' is defined as set out above. - Students of any member of staff at the Academy, in either of the following circumstances:

+a) The member of staff has been employed at the Academy for two or more years at the time at which the application for admission to the Academy is made, or b) The member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage.

+• Other students by distance from the Academy, with priority for admission given to students who live nearest to the Academy.
 Distance will be measured in a straight line from the Post Office Address Point of the home to the Post Office Address Point of the Academy, calculated electronically to three figures after the decimal point (e.g. 1.543 miles).
-The home address is considered as the address where the child lives for the majority of term time with a parent (as defined in section 576 of the Education Act 1996) who has parental responsibility for the child (as defined in the Children Act 1989).
-Where a child lives normally during the school week with more than one parent at different addresses, the home address accepted for the purposes of school admissions will be the one where the child spends the majority of term time.
-If a parent can show that their child spends an equal amount of time at two addresses during school term time with a parent, they can choose which address to use on the application.
-If a parent has more than one home, we will accept the address where the parent and child normally live for the majority of the school term time as the home address.
+The home address is considered as the address where the student lives for the majority of term time with a parent/carer (as defined in section 576 of the Education Act 1996) who has parental responsibility for the student (as defined in the Children Act 1989).
+Where a student lives normally during the school week with more than one parent/carer at different addresses, the home address accepted for the purposes of school admissions will be the one where the student spends the majority of term time.
+If a parent/carer can show that their student spends an equal amount of time at two addresses during school term time with a parent/carer, they can choose which address to use on the application.
+If a parent/carer has more than one home, we will accept the address where the parent/carer and student normally live for the majority of the school term time as the home address.